USA

 This company placed a letter of intent for the purchase six aircraft in June 1961 but this was not followed up with a firm commitment.

 This Utica-Rome based carrier placed its first order for four Series 204AF aircraft on 24th July 1962.
 The company was convinced that it could make a profit by upgrading its services to jet operation and in doing so sacrificed its local service subsidy from the CAB.
 The aircraft were delivered in an unusual 68 seat passenger configuration which comprised alternating four and five abreast rows of seats with facing rows over the wing centre section.
 After seven repeat orders placed between 1964 and 1968, Mohawk Airlines eventually took delivery of its eighteenth and final new aircraft in May 1969.
 Before the company took delivery of this last new aircraft, it obtained the three Series 215AUs from Aloha Airlines Inc between March and April 1969.
 The company raised its fleet to twenty-three aircraft with the purchase of three Series 203AEs from Braniff Airways Inc in September 1970, having sadly lost one of its fleet in a fatal crash in June 1967.
 The company’s first aircraft arrived at its Utica base on 17th May 1965.
-It inaugurated service with the type on 15th July 1965 and built up a comprehensive network of scheduled services throughout the north-eastern states of the USA and to Montreal and Toronto in Canada.
-Points served ranged from Boston and Providence in the east, the three New York airports (La Guardia, Kennedy and Newark), Pittsburgh and Washington in the south, Detroit, Cleveland and Minneapolis to the west and Burlington and Watertown in the north.
-After getting into financial difficulties after a crew strike, the company merged into Allegheny Airlines Inc on 12th April 1972.
+It inaugurated service with the type on 15th July 1965 and built up a comprehensive network of scheduled services throughout the north-eastern states of the USA and to Montréal and Toronto in Canada.
+Points served included Albany, Binghamton, Boston, Buffalo, Burlington, Cleveland, Detroit, Elmira, Erie, Hartford, Ithaca, Minneapolis, New York (La Guardia, Kennedy and Newark), Pittsburgh, Providence, Rochester (New York), Syracuse, Utica, Washington, Watertown and White Plains and from early 1971 Chicago-Midway.
+After getting into financial difficulties after a long crew strike, the company merged into Allegheny Airlines Inc on 12th April 1972.

 Registration